JCLin2018/learngit/readme.txt

 git is good  xxxxxx
 sff
-git is a distributed version control system. git is free software.
+git is a distributesfd version control system. git is free software.